 Employees of RootMetrics called Scouters collect test samples.
 Mobile performance testing is conducted with our proprietary application that measures network performance across mobile network operators simultaneously.
 Our application is installed and runs on advanced off-the-shelf smartphones available to the public at the time of testing.
-A different mobile network operator services each device, and each device runs the application to test data, call, and text performance.
-Testing is conducted while driving and walking.
+A different mobile network operator services each device, and each device runs the application to test operator performance.
+Testing is conducted while driving and walking and at indoor locations.